Abstract Factory in Swift

-Abstract Factory defines an interface for creating all distinct products, but leaves the actual product creation to concrete factory classes.
+Abstract Factory defines an interface for creating all distinct products but leaves the actual product creation to concrete factory classes.
 Each factory type corresponds to a certain product variety.

 Client code works with factories and products only through their abstract interfaces.
-It allows the same client code work with different products.
-You just create a new concrete factory class and pass it to client code.
+It allows the same client code to work with different products.
+You just create a new concrete factory class and pass it to the client code.